MakerFaireOrlando/mfo-static-website/_exhibits/2024-famousafterdeath.md

 exhibit-id: 24-13
 exhibit-zone: "Opportunity"
 space-number: "OC21, OD21"
-description: "Graphic designer, Digital Illustrator and Book Art Conjurer"
+description: "Graphic designer, Digital Illustrator and Book Art Conjurer Block printing modernizer!"
-description-long: "FAMOUSAFTERDEATH brings new life to old books by reusing them as canvas with hand drawn art and block prints.
-He also brings along original toys 3d printed and a slew of other mediums that bring his imagination to the real world."
+description-long: "Get ready to unleash your creativity with **FAMOUSAFTERDEATH**, an artist whose work spans an array of fascinating mediums—from art on antique books to 3D printed toys and intricate laser-cut designs!

+Ever wondered what it’s like to make your own block print?
+Now’s your chance!
+Swing by my booth for a hands-on experience where you’ll dive into the timeless craft of block printing—with a fresh, modern twist.
+Choose from a selection of unique designs, and create a one-of-a-kind print to take home.

+Don't miss out—come make something unforgettable with me.
+See you there!"
 image: /assets/images/exhibit-images/24-13-exhibit-famousafterdeath-img-2258-1-large.JPG
 image-primary:
   small: /assets/images/exhibit-images/24-13-exhibit-famousafterdeath-img-2258-1-small.JPG